microsoft/win32-app-isolation/docs/profiler/application-capability-profiler.md

 #### 5. Download the Application Capability Profiler archive and extract it to a convenient path.

-The Application Capability Profiler archive can be downloaded from the project's releases.
+The Application Capability Profiler archive can be downloaded from this project's release assets.

 #### 6. Follow the instructions on [msix-packaging-tool](../packaging/msix-packaging-tool.md) to package the application and install it on the target system.